Ashok0/SystemShock-UEVR/README.md

-# System Shock v1.2 UEVR Plugin
+# System Shock Remake UEVR Plugin
 This System Shock mod brings VR support complete with 6DOF motion controls to one of the greatest immersive sims of all time!
 This VR mod consists of:

 1) A UEVR profile and C++ plugin (Bundled together)